FS Class 640 II: Operations

 Originally pulling the principal express trains on the Italian mainlines, after a few years the Class 640 locomotives were replaced in these services by the more powerful Class 680 and Class 685 2-6-2 locomotives; they were then assigned to pulling passenger trains on secondary lines with level ground.
 They enjoyed a very long career, surviving up to the end of regular Italian steam services in the 1970s.

 Modifications

-Between 1929 and 1931 15 Class 630 locomotives were rebuilt with superheater, simple expansion and Caprotti valve gear; their running numbers were retained with the addition of 300, making them form the 640.3XX subclass.
+Between 1929 and 1931, fifteen Class 630 locomotives were rebuilt with superheaters, simple expansion and Caprotti valve gears.
+Their running numbers had 300 added to them, making them form the 640.3XX subclass.

 Preservation

 Sixteen Class 640 locomotives survive into preservation; of these, two (the 143 and 091) are currently operational and available for heritage trains, while others are being restored.